-For some reason, brunch seems be one of the lesser common social get-together formats.
-We more often have cook-outs and dinner or cocktail parties, but brunch has a lot going for it: you don´t have to get up extra early or go to bed late, serving liquor is definitely optional, a sunny setting adds to people’s good mood, and the dress code is usually not fussy.
+For some reason, brunch seems to be one of the lesser common social get-together formats.
+We more often have cookouts and dinner or cocktail parties, but brunch has a lot going for it: You don´t have to get up extra early or go to bed late, serving liquor is definitely optional, a sunny setting adds to people’s good mood, and the dress code is usually not fussy.

-Here are a handful of menu ideas with fun names to get your creative brunch juices started (italicized items are described in more depth below);
+Here are a handful of menu ideas with fun names to get your creative brunch juices started:

 01 of 14

 A classic dish consisting of fried eggs placed on a corn tortilla and bathed in a delicious red tomato sauce, huevos rancheros were born in Mexico but are quickly becoming an American favorite.
 The sauce can be prepared a day or two before, leaving just the tortilla and egg frying for the actual brunch day.
-Serve huevos rancheros with some refried beans and a good crusty bread and you are practically done with the menu!
+Serve huevos rancheros with some refried beans and good crusty bread, and you are practically done with the menu.

 02 of 14